Military Buyback Calculator

 Why military buyback is almost always a win

-If you served in the military and you're not already drawing a military retirement, a buyback is usually one of the highest-ROI moves you can make as a federal employee.
+If you served in the military and you're not already drawing a military retirement, a buyback can be one of the more valuable moves available to a federal employee.
 You pay 3% of your military basic pay (not your civilian salary — your actual military pay for those years).
 In exchange, those years count toward your FERS service computation date, your pension formula, and your eligibility thresholds for retirement.

 The catch is timing.
 You have 2 years and 364 days of federal employment to complete the buyback interest-free.
 After that, DFAS starts charging variable interest — and the longer you wait, the more it compounds.
 The calculator flags whether you're inside or outside the window.